KSechkar/punisher/README.md

 # punisher
-Python code for used in the manuscript 'Model-guided gene circuit design for engineering genetically stable cell populations in diverse applications'.
+Python code accompanying the manuscript 'Model-guided gene circuit design for engineering genetically stable cell populations in diverse applications' (Sechkar and Steel 2024, Journal of the Royal Society Interface).
 The article proposes a novel biomolecular controller for countring mutation spread, called 'the Punisher', and investigates its performance using a resource-aware coarse-grained _E. coli_ cell model first published in [Sechkar et al. 2024](https://www.nature.com/articles/s41467-024-46410-9)

 ## File organisation
 The repository includes the following Python scripts: